We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Make their health their top priority.
 Steps to help people living with HIV feel their best include:

 - fueling their body with a well-balanced diet

 - reporting any new symptoms to their healthcare provider right away

-- Focus on their emotional health.
+- Focus on their mental health.
 They could consider seeing a licensed therapist who is experienced in treating people with HIV.

 - Use safer sex practices.
 Talk to their sexual partner(s).
-Get tested for other sexually transmitted infections (STIs).
-And use condoms every time they have vaginal or anal sex.
+Get tested for other STIs.
+And use condoms and other barrier methods every time they have vaginal or anal sex.

 - Get support.
 They can join an HIV support group, either in person or online, so they can meet with others who face the same concerns they have.
-And their healthcare provider can steer them toward a variety of resources in their area.
+Their healthcare provider can also steer them toward a variety of resources in their area.